michelemarri/schema-markup-generator/docs/DOCUMENTATION.md

 #### Organization Info

+The General tab shows a read-only summary of your organization info.
+Click "Edit Organization Info" to customize these settings in the Advanced tab.

-Organization data is automatically pulled from WordPress settings:
+Organization data is used in:
-- Site Name (from General Settings)
+- Organization schema type
+- Publisher info in Article schemas
-- Site URL
+- WebSite schema

-- Logo (from Customizer → Site Identity)
+See [Advanced Settings → Organization Info](#organization-info-advanced) for customization options.

 ### Post Type Configuration